DeepSigma-LLC/Dotnet.DeepSigma.DataAccess/README.md

 # DeepSigma.DataAccess

-A modular family of .NET data-access packages for relational databases, document stores, caches, blob storage, and HTTP APIs.
+A modular family of .NET data-access packages for relational databases, document stores, caches, and HTTP APIs.
 Each storage technology is shipped as its own NuGet package so consumers only pull in the dependencies they actually use.

 This repository contains 10 published packages plus shared abstractions.
 They target **.NET 10.0** and are MIT-licensed.